Title: Using Vehicles for College Business Policy

 This policy applies to all St. Olaf faculty, staff and students who drive vehicles while on College business.

 Anyone using a vehicle while on St. Olaf business must operate the vehicle in a safe and responsible manner, with respect for other drivers and with awareness that they are acting as a representative of the College.
-The driver and all passengers must wear seatbelts.
+The driver and all passengers must wear seat belts.
 The driver must abstain from using a cell phone for voice or texting while driving.
 The College has zero tolerance on the use of alcohol and recreational drugs when used in conjunction with the operation of a College vehicle.
 The driver is personally responsible for all traffic offense fines, violations, etc., incurred.
 The driver is responsible for compliance with all Minnesota Department of Public Safety child passenger restraint laws when transporting K-12 students.
-All accidents that occur during travel for St. Olaf business must be reported immediatel to the Executive Administrative Assistant in the Office of the Vice President & Chief Financial Officer (x3016).
+All accidents that occur during travel for St. Olaf business must be reported immediately to the Executive Administrative Assistant in the Office of the Vice President & Chief Financial Officer (x3016).

 St. Olaf College’s insurance provider requires that all St. Olaf employees and students pass the campus driving program prior to driving campus owned or leased vehicles.
 In order to remain current, the class must be repeated every two years.
 During this two year period, any citation or ticket you receive must be reported to the Executive Administrative Assistant in the Office of the Vice President & Chief Financial Officer (x3016).